- Nursing Jobs

 But there’s more.
 American Traveler documentation and licensure procedures are automated and accessible via secure Internet.
 Travel nurse recruiters and candidates at American Traveler can address assignment details online, including payroll.
 American Traveler recently introduced the new ADP iPay that allows travel nurses to log on to a secure site and access pay and earning statements to more efficiently budget their income.

-“Travel nurses can predict payroll deductions and direct deposit amounts with accuracy,” said Mary Kay Hull.
-“Personal deductions and taxes vary from state to state and iPay helps travelers maintain control of their personal finances.”
+“Travel nurses can predict payroll deductions and direct deposit amounts with accuracy,” said Mary H. “Personal deductions and taxes vary from state to state and iPay helps travelers maintain control of their personal finances.”

 Not only does American Traveler specialize in Florida travel nursing jobs at the state’s leading research and teaching hospitals, the company offers free unlimited CEUs to travel nurses looking for new certifications and to advance in the practice.
-American Traveler recently engaged a partnership with CE Direct to provide more than 400 professional development courses all with real-time testing and printable CE certificates.
 Classes can be taken online and are even Podcast for convenient downloading on the go.
 All The Joint Commission related and APN quality subjects meet State Board of Nursing Requirements and are listed Board-specific so travel nurses can easily identify what they need for licensure.

-For more information regarding Florida travel nursing jobs with American Traveler call 800-884-8788 or apply online today.
 As the nationwide nursing shortage grows, American Traveler continues to pay qualified RNs a premium.
-Free housing and health insurance and a slew of lucrative benefits enable travel nurses to earn up to $100,000 a year with American Traveler.
+Free housing and health insurance and a slew of lucrative benefits enable travel nurses to earn with American Traveler.